Fibromyalgie et sport : faire de l'exercice en sécurité

-Fibromyalgia is a chronic disease characterized by widespread muscle pain and persistent fatigue.
-This complex and still poorly understood disorder is often considered a chronic generalized pain syndrome.
+Fibromyalgia is a chronic condition characterized by widespread muscle pain and persistent fatigue.
+This complex and poorly understood disorder is often referred to as a chronic generalized pain syndrome.
 Although the causes of fibromyalgia remain unclear, exercise appears to be a promising way to help manage symptoms.

-“Sport is a non-drug therapy that proves effective in improving the quality of life of patients with fibromyalgia,” notes the scientific journal Arthritis Research & Therapy .
+"Sport is a non-drug therapy that has proven effective in improving the quality of life of patients with fibromyalgia," notes the scientific journal Arthritis Research & Therapy .

-This article aims to explain in detail what fibromyalgia is , show how exercise can be beneficial, and give advice on how to exercise safely for people with this condition. .
+This article aims to explain in detail what fibromyalgia is , show how exercise can be beneficial , and provide advice on how to exercise safely for people with this condition.

-- What exercises are recommended and how to practice them safely?
+• What are the recommended exercises and how to do them safely?

 What is fibromyalgia?

-Fibromyalgia is a chronic disease characterized mainly by diffuse musculoskeletal pain, intense fatigue and sleep disturbances.
+Fibromyalgia is a chronic disease characterized primarily by widespread musculoskeletal pain, severe fatigue, and sleep disturbances.
 It is often associated with symptoms such as cognitive impairment , headaches , increased sensitivity to touch and other stimuli, and mood disorders such as anxiety and depression.

 It is considered a central pain sensitization disorder, meaning that the patient's nervous system overinterprets pain signals, amplifying them and transforming them into chronic painful sensations .
 The exact cause of fibromyalgia remains unknown, although several factors such as genes, infections, and physical or emotional stress are often involved.